 - And additional boards such as Wi-Fi modules or remote receivers depending on the model.

 The Timing Control (T-Con) board is a small PCB board that drives your TV’s panel, sending the signal to each pixel row of your screen using internal clocks to keep each row in sync.

 The Main Board is a larger PCB where you plug your HDMI and other connectors into.
 This does a lot of the work of translating the input into signal, which then goes to the T-Con board.

-The Power Board is where you plug in your power cable, and which converts your home electricity supply into a voltage and current that your TV can use.
+The Power Board is where you plug in your power cable, and it converts your home electricity supply into a voltage and current that your TV can use.

 TV backlights require a high voltage, and so there will be a small voltage inverter board in your TV to do this.
-It can either be on a separate board usually located at one edge of the screen, or located on either the Power Board or Main Board depending on TV model.
+It can either be on a separate board usually located at one edge of the screen, or located on either the Power Board or Mainboard depending on the TV model.

-These boards are hidden away under the back panel, behind the screen, and any can be the cause of no picture in your LCD / OLED TV.
+These boards are hidden away under the back panel, behind the screen, and any can be the cause of a black screen in your LCD / OLED TV.